-If you tell people you’re thinking of buying a rebuilt salvage car from a used car dealership, or if you’re considering a trip to the local public car auction to get a salvage car yourself and restoring it on your own, you’ll probably hear a wide range of responses.
+If you tell people you’re thinking of buying a rebuilt salvage car from a used car dealership, or if you’re considering a trip to the local public car auction to get a salvage car yourself and restore it on your own, you’ll probably hear a wide range of responses.
 Some might praise your frugality while others might admire your mechanical aptitude.
 However, some might tell you that you’re making a mistake, as you’ll never be able to insure a salvage car properly.

-There is a kernel of truth in this criticism, though for the most part it’s rather exaggerated.
-While it can prove to be challenging to get a salvage car insured to the level that you would like, in many instances you can manage to secure insurance cover for your vehicle.
+There is a kernel of truth in this criticism, though for the most part, it’s rather exaggerated.
+While it can prove to be challenging to get a salvage car insured to the level that you would like, in many instances, you can manage to secure insurance cover for your vehicle.
 The trick is understanding the problems and identifying the solutions.
 To that end, here are some quick and easy steps to insure a salvage car.

 Understand What the Problem Is

-Obviously this doesn’t sit well with insurance companies.
+Obviously, this doesn’t sit well with insurance companies.
 If they’re going to be providing more than just bare minimum PLPD (personal liability and property damage) coverage, they want some assurances that the car is in good physical shape so as to there is little risk of it causing a massive and expensive accident that the insurer is going to be responsible for.
 While it might not be fair to the owner of a salvage car, it’s pure self-preservation on your insurer’s end.

 Understand How to Fix the Problem